What You Should Know About Mpox (Monkeypox)

 In some cases, providers can obtain single-patient emergency use authorization from the FDA, and the CDC is also working to further expand access for pediatric patients.

-Investigational drugs can be considered for severe cases of monkeypox or for people at high risk for severe illness, but those situations are less common, and most people with monkeypox will recover without the need for investigational treatments.
+Investigational drugs can be considered for severe cases of mpox or for people at high risk for severe illness, but those situations are less common, and most people with mpox will recover without the need for investigational treatments.

 That said, tecovirimat is available in L.A.
 County, and providers are prescribing it only to patients who are eligible.
 Members of the public can't request this treatment or obtain it on their own at a pharmacy, hospital emergency department or clinic.

-You can stay up to date on monkeypox and learn more about the virus, the current outbreak, vaccination, treatments and more from any of these trusted healthcare resources.
+You can stay up to date on mpox and learn more about the virus, the current outbreak, vaccination, treatments and more from any of these trusted healthcare resources.

 - World Health Organization (WHO)